 I Want To Work In … the Diplomatic Service

+You want to work in the Diplomatic Service?
 So do very many other graduates!
 The Foreign & Commonwealth Office (FCO) regularly appears in the top ten in surveys of “employers graduates would most like to work for” and its Fast-Stream recruitment scheme receives almost 100 applications for every position.

 So the competition is fierce, but there are a number of myths about the Diplomatic Service that put many people off applying: